3 Ways to Legally Separate if You’re in a Philippine Marriage

 Void marriages are marriages that are against the law or didn’t meet certain requirements before they were celebrated.

-The court process to legal dissolve a void marriage is one for declaration of nullity.
+The court process to legally dissolve a void marriage is one for declaration of nullity.

 So, what would make your marriage void?